 |Schooling is unattainable

-The war in Syria is in its ninth year.
-This is the length of time many Syrian children have been deprived of the possibility to attend school.
+The war in Syria has been going on since 2011.
+Ever since the war began many Syrian children have been deprived of the possibility to attend school.
 Many families have been forced to flee, and thousands of children live along the Syrian border.
 They live in unregistered refugee camps that receive neither help nor support from the international community.

 Schooling is unattainable for many Syrian children living in these areas.
 Under the current circumstances a whole generation of Syrians are at risk of growing up without any education, which may well result in a future characterized by poverty.
 Furthermore many children are at risk of ending up in early marriages, child labor and militant groups.

 But we have found a corridor to the Syrian children on the border and so far erected five schools.
 This gives hope for the future!